NCIOCPL/ebms-drupal7/migration/README.md

 2. The software for the new EBMS is installed on the server from the repository
 3. The files which are not under version control are copied to the new server
 4. The script to extract the data from the existing EBMS is run (~ 1/2 hour)
-5. The script to install Drupal 9, enable the modules, and load the data is run (about 9 hours)
+5. The script to install Drupal 9, enable the modules, and load the data is run (between 9 and 14 hours)
 6. The Drupal 7 EBMS site is put into maintenance mode
-7. The files, XML, and extracted database values are refreshed and applied
+7. The files, XML, and extracted database values are refreshed and applied (approximately an hour)
 8. The DNS name ebms.nci.nih.gov is pointed to the new server

 ## Server Provisioning